mrkearden/UMATLIB/README.md

 Works with Elmer ElasticSolver.
 ElasticSolver has now been modified to output state variables to vtu file.
 UMATbi-linear is used with ElasticSolver and calculates invariants and puts them into state variables for output to vtu.
 See example in cut test case.
-Added ultimate stress for perfectly plastic behavior.
+Added ultimate strain for perfectly plastic behavior.

-PlasticSolver in this repository can be used in place of elasticsolver, Plastic Solver is the same but outputs a file called output.txt
-That has prinipal stress and mises for one element and one NPT chosen by the sif input.

-The binary plastic model is input with two sets of strain-stress points yeild is assumed at the first point after yielding the stiffness is the slope of the second point relative to the first, Fifth entry is ultimate stress.
+The binary plastic model is input with two sets of strain-stress points yeild is assumed at the first point after yielding the stiffness is the slope of the second point relative to the first, Fifth entry is ultimate strain.

 Example